rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 # Lesson 4: Helm

 ## 🍹 Deploying Mocktail with Helm
-Moktail, https://github.com/Huseyinnurbaki/mocktail, is a minimalist server that allows you to define and test custom API endpoints.
+Mocktail, https://github.com/Huseyinnurbaki/mocktail, is a minimalist server that allows you to define and test custom API endpoints.

-We'll use it to demonstrate deploying a collection of kubernetes manifests to our cluster using a Helm chart.
+We'll use it to demonstrate deploying a collection of Kubernetes manifests to our cluster using a Helm chart.

 Helm Charts can be found in two main ways: